fiberplane/fpx/fpxpy/README.md

 ## Behavior
 1. Checks for `FPX_ENDPOINT` environment variable
 2. If not set:
-   - Prints warning message
+   - Logs a warning message
-   - Returns unmodified app
 3. If set:
    - Installs route detection
    - Configures span instrumentation with parsed URL
-   - Returns instrumented app

 ## Notes
 - Must be called after FastAPI app creation